 Procedures for the conversion of an allotment into an assignment, for the introduction of an additional system or for the modification of an assignment in the List1, 2 (WRC-07)

-6.31 The date of bringing into use may be extended by the notifying administration up to no more than eight years from the date of receipt by the Bureau of the complete notice under § 6.1.
+6.31 The regulatory time-limit for bringing into use of an assignment to a space station of a satellite network is no more than eight years from the date of receipt by the Bureau of the complete notice under § 6.1.

 Reasons: This option is simpler and less chance of misinterpretation regarding the planned date of bringing into use.